SebGonzalez/TaMere.ioSite/README.md

 * Run your application:
 1. Execute the php bin/console server:start command.
 2. Browse to the http://localhost:8000 URL.
-3. Stop server :  Execute the php bin/console server:start command.
+3. Stop server :  Execute the php bin/console server:stop command.

 * Read the documentation at https://symfony.com/doc